Saitō Toshimitsu

-Saitō Toshimitsu (斎藤 利三) was a Japanese samurai of the Sengoku period.
-He was a castle commander of Kuroi Castle.
+Saitō Toshimitsu (斎藤 利三) was a Japanese samurai of the Sengoku period and commander of Kuroi Castle.
 He was a retainer of Inaba Ittetsu, but later joined Akechi Mitsuhide.

-Oda Nobunaga was not pleased that Toshimitsu chose to work under Mitsuhide, and if not for Mitsuhide's intervention Nobunaga would have killed him.
+Oda Nobunaga was not pleased that Toshimitsu chose to work under Mitsuhide, and if not for Mitsuhide's intervention, Nobunaga would have killed him.

-Toshimitsu was also vital for the Akechi action at Honnō-ji and the Battle of Yamazaki.
+Toshimitsu was also vital in Akechi's betrayal at Honnō-ji and at the Battle of Yamazaki.

-He was the father of the Lady Kasuga, who became a preeminent retainer of the Tokugawa Shogunate.
+He was the father of the Lady Kasuga, who became a preeminent retainer of the Tokugawa shogunate.